 Below you can see the first step in creating a video - the storyboard:

-A storyboard for a video, showing scenes, required footage, and voiceover
+A storyboard template created digitally, waiting to be filled in, showing scenes, required footage, and voiceover indicators

 This is where the whole process begins; by drawing out the various scenes that will be featured in the video, we get a snapshot of the finished product at the first stage of the creative process.
 The storyboard consists of images that roughly suggest what order the clips will feature in, and underneath the specific video sections we want to use for the final product.
 This is also where we list any required narration and which background music (if any) is most appropriate for this particular scene.